In my previous blog I talked about the reasons why you should ditch your isp router in this blog we will cover how to ditch your isp router.

 There are many options out there again do your research to pick the right one for your network and needs.

-Alternatively you can opt to use your ISP’s 4/5G router and put it into Modem/Pass though mode or if that is not supported use double NAT to use your own router downstream this requires more work to setup and has disadvantages.
+Alternatively you can opt to use your ISP’s 4/5G router and put it into Modem/Pass though mode or if that is not supported try the If all else fails … Double NAT section further down.

 Fixed Wireless Access or FWA